Bill Black: Bill Black's Combo

 In 1959, Black joined a group of musicians which became Bill Black's Combo.
 The lineup was Black (bass), Joe Lewis Hall (piano), Reggie Young (guitar), Martin Willis (saxophone), and Jerry Arnold (drums).
 There were several personnel changes.
 While Young was in the army, his position was filled by Hank Hankins, Chips Moman and Tommy Cogbill.
 On sax, Ace Cannon took over touring duties from Willis who remained in Memphis for the studio work and movie appearances.
 Carl McVoy replaced Hall in the studio, while Bobby Emmons replaced him on tour.

 The band released blues instrumental "Smokie" for Hi Records (Hi 2018) in December 1959.
 "Smokie, Part 2" became a No. 17 U.S. pop hit, and made number one on the "black" music charts.
 It sold over one million copies, and was awarded a gold disc by the RIAA.
-A follow-up release, "White Silver Sands" (Hi 2021), was a Top 10 hit (#9) and, like its predecessor, topped the R&B charts for four weeks.
+A follow-up release, "White Silver Sands" (Hi 2021), was a Top 10 hit (No. 9) and, like its predecessor, topped the R&B chart for four weeks.

 Eight of the recordings by Bill Black's Combo placed in the Top 40 between 1959 and 1962.